 Consider Bradley University

-If you are interested in expanding your nursing career, consider the online MSN-FNP or DNP-FNP program from Bradley University.
+If you are interested in expanding your nursing career, consider the online MSN-FNP program or online DNP-FNP program from Bradley University.
 Taught by a renowned faculty and designed to enable you to study at a time that best suits your professional schedule, these online programs are an important step toward becoming an FNP.